robert7/QEverCloud/README.md

 ## Compatibility

-The previous versions the library used **qmake** build system and only allowed building as a static library.
-The latest version of the library uses **CMake** build system which allows building either shared or static library.
-For compatibility the project file for qmake build system was left within the project's source tree, however, it still only allows to build a static library.
-Plus, the deprecation warning is displayed when one tries to use the project file for qmake build system.

 The library can be built with both Qt4 and Qt5 versions of the framework.
 By default Qt4 is used, if found.
 If you'd like to force finding the Qt5 version no matter whether Qt4 is found, pass `-DUSE_QT5=1` option to CMake.

 ### API breaks from 2.x to 3.0